FITeagle/intercloud/README.md

 ```
 ./intercloud.sh deployGateway
 ```
-##Create the root and gateway
+##Check the function of the root and gateway
 Open web site for root
 ```
 http://localhost:8080/root/
 ```